kendagor/cboreli/README.md

 return e.root_item()->to_cbor();
 ```

-#### Progress
-This library may change often if anyone has cloned it, please
-let me know so that I can start branching to minimize breaking changes :)

 #### Contributions welcome
 * Simplify the API even more to look easy using C++14 syntax
 * Streams support